more about the fascinating wild U.S. critters in

 must be fun, fast paced, and seeded with the ideals we hope

-they will learn.
+they will absorb.

 Many of my picture books are written in rhyming verse.
 I can't